-In today's competitive economy, organizations need to understand the process and dynamics of change to keep pace with the rapidly changing landscape.
-This certificate focuses on the goals and ethics of Organizational Development and provides the knowledge, skills, and abilities to enable organizations to improve their effectiveness, enhance performance, and develop their employees at all levels.
+In today's competitive economy, organizations need to understand the process and dynamics of change to keep pace.
+This certificate focuses on the goals and ethics of Organizational Development, providing the knowledge, skills, and abilities to enable organizations to improve effectiveness, enhance performance, and develop employees at all levels.

 Graduates of this program are likely to be employed in human resources management.
 (SOC code 13-1073.00)